jaxtisapia/meteor-hello-world/README.md

 - Try React Molecule: on the project

 - Clean organisation of styling elements

-- Add a RedirectService at client side to process all redirects

 - Write MORE Tests
  - Check all Access Controls to prevent unauthorized CRUD actions by wrong users.